 There are many products to sift through and select from, but understanding the common elements in dog food and what each ingredient can offer is the key.
 Most foods offer a balance of vitamins and minerals to help boost your dog’s immune system and to help promote healthy skin and coat – but what are the core ingredients?

 You should also be aware of the grain and meat content in a food when selecting it.
-More affordable products will include cereal and less-specific meat products, whereas high-end options are likely to include less cereal and a high-quality meat content.
+More affordable products will include cereal and less specific meat products, whereas high-end options are likely to include less cereal and high-quality meat content.

 Get the best advice, tips and top tech for your beloved Pets

 Thank you for signing up to Petsradar.
 You will receive a verification email shortly.